Eldnine/Python/ADSL-Auto-Login/README.md

-This is a practice to wrap a python script to .exe file and set it auto-run when PC login in.
+This is a practice to wrap a python script to .exe file and set it auto-run when PC logins in.

 Required:
 1. PyInstaller